HelyeFab/obsidian-quick-cards/README.md

 1. Open Obsidian Settings
 2. Go to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Quick-Cards"
+3. Click Browse and search for "Quick Flashcards"
 4. Install the plugin and enable it

 ## 📝 License